 Orphan Drugs and Rare Diseases

 The key facts about orphan drugs and rare diseases in Ecuadorian pharma.
-Prepared in association with Corral Rosales, a leading global law firm, this is an extract from The Pharma Legal Handbook: Ecuador, available to purchase here for USD 99.
+Prepared in association with Corral Rosales, a leading global law firm, this is an extract from The Pharma Legal Handbook: Ecuador, available to purchase here for GBP 75.

 1. What is the definition of Rare Diseases in your country?

-Our law states a specific definition for rare diseases or orphan drugs which is the following:
+Our law states a specific definition for rare diseases which is the following:

 They are the ones that are mainly considered life threatening or that debilitate in the long term, with low prevalence and high complexity that constitute a wide set of disease.
 That are characterized by being chronic and disabling.
 Their therapeutic resources are limited and expensive, some are in the experimental stage.